Brands that Create Clothes Made from Recycled Materials

 Girlfriend Collective

-• They provide detailed breakdowns of each product’s material composition on their website.
+• They focus on ethical manufacturing and transparency and provide detailed breakdowns of each product’s material composition on their website.

-• Their recycled PET is BPA-free polyethylene terephthalate, different from the polycarbonates used in reusable water bottles that might contain BPA. source
+• Their recycled PET is BPA-free polyethylene terephthalate, which is different from the polycarbonates used in reusable water bottles that might contain BPA. source

 What materials does Girlfriend Collective use?